hantsy/jakartaee10-sandbox/docs/rest.md

 ## Customizing Jsonb

-In Jaxrs 3.1, you can customize Jsonb to tune the serialization and deserialization of the HTTP messages.
+In Jaxrs 3.1, it is possible to customize Jsonb to tune the serialization and deserialization of the HTTP messages.

 ```java
 @Provider